-Twenty notable New England landscape artists will paint, en plein air, at multiple local sites from Friday morning, July 30, to noon on Sunday, August 1.
-The public is invited to visit the Camden on Canvas Information Tent in Harbor Park, across from the library.
+For the second time, twenty notable New England landscape artists will paint, en plein-air, at multiple local sites from Friday morning, July 29, to noon on Sunday, July 31.
+The public is invited to visit the Camden on Canvas Information Tent at the Camden Public Library entrance on Atlantic Avenue.
 There, visitors will find information about the participating artists and a map to the locations where they may be painting.
-The Information Tent will be open from 9 am to 5 pm, Friday and Saturday, and 9 am to noon on Sunday.
+The Information Tent will be open on Friday from 10:00 am to 5:00 pm, Saturday from 9:00 am to 5:00 pm, and Sunday from 9:00 am to noon.

-The weekend will culminate with a ticketed Reception and Live Auction in the Amphitheatre, Sunday, August 1, 4:00 to 6:00 pm, when the weekend’s new works will be auctioned.
-Music will be performed by Windfern Ensemble and light hors d’oeuvres served by Stone Cove Catering.
+The weekend will culminate with a ticketed Reception and Live Auction in the Amphitheatre, Sunday, July 31, from 4:00 to 6:00 pm, when the weekend’s new works will be auctioned.
+Light hors d’oeuvres served by Stone Cove Catering.
 Auctioneer Kaja Veilleux of Thomaston Place Auction Galleries will kick-off the bidding at 5:00 pm.
 Tickets for the Reception and Live Auction can be purchased online for $75 each (CLICK HERE) or by calling 207-236-3440.
 Proceeds from the auction will be shared equally between the Library’s Campaign for the Future and the artists.

 “After the time that we’ve come through as a community, it is truly a delight to join together outdoors this summer in the spirit of art,” said Nikki Maounis, Library Director.
 “Those who take part in this fundraiser will not only be supporting local artists, they will be helping the library continue to create young readers; inspire lifelong learning; and care for our historic building and parks for years to come.
 We are thrilled to be hosting this vibrant and artistic event.”